differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-18-k8s-networking.md

 ...more veths
 ```

 ...which maps to the default network interface inside the pod.
-I haven't figured out a reliable to correlate those
+I haven't figured out a reliable way to correlate those
 interfaces, so you'll just have to believe me.

 And my HTTP request turns up at nginx.